 South Spencer High School

-- South Spencer High School's student population of 407 students has declined by 9% over five school years.
+South Spencer High School's student population of 414 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|

 |Total Students||414 students|

 |Total Classroom Teachers||25 teachers|